-- Insert the end of the tube into a container of RV antifreeze solution. - Turn the diverter valve handle to divert.
+- Insert the end of the suction tube into a pail or other container with 2 to 3 gallons of non-toxic RV antifreeze solution. - Turn the diverter valve handle to DIVERT.

 - Turn the water pump switch on. - Open each cold water faucet handle in the coach one at a time until antifreeze solution just begins to flow from the faucet, then close.